Calvert County, Maryland: Education

 Calvert County is served by Calvert County Public Schools.
 The county's education system consists of 13 elementary schools, six middle schools, four high schools, a vocational education center, and a variety of other facilities.

-Also, one private school, the Calverton School. provides prekindergarten through grade 12 education.
+The Calverton School, a private school in Huntingtown, provides prekindergarten through grade 12 education.
 Additionally, a private Catholic prekindergarten through grade 8 school, Cardinal Hickey Academy, is located in Owings.

+The College of Southern Maryland operates a campus in Prince Frederick and additional facilities in neighboring counties.